 Connect all the parts of the dryer together and turn it on.
 Then run the test before moving it into place.
 Make sure all ventilation openings remain connected and there are no gas leaks if your dryer runs on natural gas.
 Bad connections can lead to problems later.

-Now you know how do professionals clean dryer vents.
-But we got the right place to hire these services from.
+Thus, now you know how the process of Professional Dryer Vent Cleaning.
+But it is advised to hire a reliable and efficient service provider.
 ABC Home Service can help you with all of your vent cleaning needs, including cleaning dryer vents and HVAC vents in San Diego.
-Contact us now at 619-599-8223 to schedule your appointment!
+Contact us now and schedule your appointment!